 The Truck Industry Council (TIC) is recognised as the primary advocate for policy, technical and regulatory aspects pertaining to the nation's truck fleet.
 Working closely with State and Federal Governments, the Council has been able to secure significant achievements on behalf of its members.

-TIC was instrumental in negotiating the maximum length of the B-double combination increase from 25.0 metres to 26.0 metres allowing longer wheelbase, prime movers that improved on-road dynamics (EURO 4 Later) and lead to safer truck/trailer combinations.
+TIC was instrumental in negotiating the maximum length of the B-double combination increase from 25.0 metres to 26.0 metres allowing longer wheelbase, prime movers that improved on-road dynamics (EURO IV and Later) and led to safer truck/trailer combinations.
 TIC subsequently achieved an increase in steer axle masses for single steer trucks over 15.0 tonnes GVM.
 These vehicles, which can now be loaded to 6,500 kg on the steer axle, are fitted with front under-run protection, meet the European (ECE R29) cab strength standards, and are supplied with the latest low emission engines.

 TIC has hosted seminars on the future of truck regulations suggesting that a holistic approach to regulations is essential.
 For example, a symposium highlighting the issues facing the urban freight task was hosted in 2008, and has assisted policy makers in this area.
 This general policy has been very well accepted by all levels of Government.

-A seminar on heavy vehicle exhaust emissions was hosted in October 2012, and on Truck Intelligent Transport Systems in September 2013.
+A seminar on heavy vehicle exhaust emissions was hosted in October 2012, and onTruck Intelligent Transport Systems in September 2013.

-The Truck Industry Council has been directly involved in the development of Performance Based Standards (especially the 20-m semi-trailer Blueprint), the general requirements for Modular B-triples, and the need to modernize the nation's truck fleet to better meet minimum environment standards.
+The Truck Industry Council has been directly involved in the development of Performance Based Standards (especially the 20-m semi-trailer Blueprint), the general requirements for Modular B-triples, and the need to modernise the nation's truck fleet to better meet minimum environment standards.

 TIC was instrumental in working with government for the adoption of tougher exhaust emissions standards for heavy vehicles in Australia.
-To this end, ADR80/02 and ADR80/03 allowed alternative standards of compliance from Europe, American and Japanese.
-TIC is now working with the federal government to consider the next stage in emissions standards, ADR80/04 (Euro 6 and equivalents) and its introduction timing.
-TIC is also one of the organisations working with government in the development of new regulations that will see the introduction of Electronic Stability Control (ESC) on heavy vehicles in Australia.
+To this end, ADR80/02 and ADR80/03 allowed alternative standards of compliance from Europe, American and Japan.
+TIC in more recent times has been working with the federal government to bring about the next stage in emissions standards, ADR80/04 (EuroVI and equivalents) which was implemented for new model trucks from 1st November 2024 and will be introduced for all trucks sold in Australia from 1st November 2025.
+TIC has also been one of the organisations working with government in the development of new regulations that has seen the introduction of Electronic Stability Control (ESC) on heavy vehicles in Australia.
 TIC is a key contributor to the Australian government's policy on energy security.

 TIC members aim to provide the Australian market with a choice of the safest, greenest, cleanest and most productive trucks in the world to meet the essential task of transporting freight across the country.